CollegeRideOut/BusyTutor/README.md

 - Allow user to move through foward history but (Button timeline.next) not program .next
 - Allow user to move through backword history but (Button timeline.prev)

+### Sep 10

+- Refacotring not operator

 ### Up Next

+- finish interpert
+- tanslate intperter to generator
 - indexing for the member expresions
 - table visualization (put table in "heap" variables always point to it
   - if table inside table child table should be separated and points to it
   - or it has a special type of our data structures
 - reafactor how to pass the problem
 - refactor how to pass test
 - test builder allow user to create heir own test
 - be able to show when time lmit/stack limit excee , passed, failed